Breastfeeding and Mental Health: Navigating the Emotional Challenges

 Recognizing When Breastfeeding Is Affecting Your Mental Health

-It’s essential to recognize when breastfeeding is contributing to negative emotions or mental health challenges.
-Some common signs include:
+It’s important to recognize if breastfeeding is negatively impacting your mental health and then take action.
+Some common signs to look for include:

 • Increased anxiety or worry about your ability to breastfeed or your baby’s nutrition.